SKindij/Asynchronous-Programming-JS/README.md

 >     Promise.resolve(1981).then(res => 2023 - res).then(res => 50 - res).then(res => 2023 + res).then(res => console.log(res) );
 > ```

-&emsp;Let's have a look at an example for fetching json placeholder API to get some todos.
+&emsp;Let's have a look at example for fetching json placeholder API to get some todos.
 > ```javascript
 >  // We fetch some JSON data via an HTTP request:
 >	fetch('https://jsonplaceholder.typicode.com/todos')